celo-org/docs/docs/celo-codebase/protocol/identity/encrypted-cloud-backup.md

 ### Onboarding

-During onboarding on a supported device, after the PIN or password is set and the account key is created, the user should be informed about cloud backup and given a chance opt-out of cloud backup for their account.
+During onboarding on a supported device, after the PIN or password is set and the account key is created, the user should be informed about the account backup and given a chance opt-out of backup system for their account.
-If they opt out, the rest of the setup should be skipped as they will not be using cloud backup.
+If they opt out, the rest of the setup should be skipped as they will not be using this account recovery system.

 On Android, when the user opts-in, they should be prompted to select a Google account that they would like to use to store the backup.
 On iOS, the user need not be prompted as there is a single Apple account on the device and the permissions architecture allows access to application-specific iCloud data without prompting the user.